 “We’re getting a dog” The four most exciting words to hear!!!
-But before you scream it from the rooftops and stop every stranger you meet to let them know you’ll soon have a fluffy friend that will love you forever, get onto Ecosia – my new favourite ethical search engine that plants trees! – and Ecosia what kind of dog is the right one for you or as I like to think of it, what kind of dog will be most happy to have you.
+But before you scream it from the rooftops and stop every stranger you meet to let them know you’ll soon have a fluffy friend that will love you forever, get onto Ecosia – my new favourite ethical search engine that plants trees! – and Ecosia are cocker spaniels the right dog for you or as I like to think of it, what kind of dog will be most happy to have you.
 To help you make this very important decision, we’ve teamed up with some breed experts and pet lovers to give you the low down on different breeds.

 There are a lot of different types of Spaniels – Wikipedia lists 23 non-extinct types of spaniels, 7 of which originate from the UK; Cavalier King Charles, Clumber, English Cocker, English Springer, Field, King Charles and Sussex Spaniels.
 This week the lovely Megan, also known as Wilma and Woody’s mum, has offered to kick off our breed series offering an insight into Cocker spaniels.
 If you’ve not heard of the cotswold spaniels check out their blog and Instagram feed.